 As a mother of two children who have been moved around a lot in the past few years, I know first-hand how challenging it can be for them, and for us.
-(Believe me, Tim has come home from work to a semi drunk, angry, warthog wife on many occasions.)
+(Believe me, Tim has come home from work to a semi drunk, angry beast of a wife on many occasions.)
 What seems like a huge adventure to us adults, can be daunting when you’re small.
 Monty had only just turned three when we left the UK.
-He wasn’t fully aware of what we were doing; he was more interested in getting on the plane, his headphones on, the movie started and gorging on a cheese board, than where we were going.
+He wasn’t fully aware of what we were doing; he was more interested in getting on the plane, his headphones on, the movie started and gorging on a cheese board.
 Poppy was 6.
 She had no front teeth, a sweet little bob haircut, a beautiful English accent, and was as pure as the driven snow.
 She was the one who understood she had to say goodbye to her first friends.
 She waved farewell to the only school she had known, the teachers, her grandparents, her home.
-This is colossal when you’re six, not only saying goodbye to everyone and everything but also comprehending that.
+This is colossal when you’re six, not only saying goodbye to everyone and everything but also comprehending that, and grieving properly.
 It’s a big deal.
 We all think the kids just adapt, and yes they do to a certain extent, but who knows what they’re really thinking?
 We tried our hardest to prepare them, showed them maps and pictures; told them what we would be seeing, talked in comedy Aussie accents, researched the schools.
-We watched countless YouTube clips of boxing kangaroos, and even bought vegemite for a pre Australia feast!
-Monty was an enormous Marmite monster and was horrified by the whole Vegemite catastrophe.
+We watched countless YouTube clips of boxing kangaroos, and even bought Vegemite for a pre Australia feast!
+Monty was a loyal Marmite monster and was horrified by the whole Vegemite catastrophe.
 Oh how the tables have turned!

 You can try to prepare your children until the cows come home, but sometimes it’s the feeling in their hearts that you don’t anticipate and just can’t coach them for.